O

 "Potty on Command"

-Decide on the permanent potty
+Decide on the permanent potty place, if

-place, if outside, another potty place
+outside, another potty place is needed indoors

-pee constantly, dozens of times a
+since young pups pee constantly, dozens of

-day.
+times a day.

-When puppy first awakens anytime
+When puppy first awakens anytime sleeping for

-sleeping for half an hour or more,
+half an hour or more, and after eating,

-instantly place the
+instantly

-pup in desired area, which should
+place the pup in desired area, which should

-always have the same surface
+always have the same surface (paper, grass,

-(paper, grass, gravel etc).
+gravel etc).

-is the surface a well trained puppy
+Note: This is the surface a well

-as well, (when traveling, friends
+settings as well, (when traveling, friends

-houses, in public) so keep that in
+houses, in public) so keep that in mind.
+The

-mind.
-The pup should know words
+pup should know words such as "good" for

-a tiny treat handy.
+praise and have a tiny treat handy.

 Potty area should have some soiled

-newspaper always left as a scent
+newspaper always left as a scent reminder

-reminder and stimulus to go potty.
+and stimulus to go potty.
+Since the pup must

-and its own body, say nothing and
+focus on scents, and its own body, say nothing

-be
+and be

 still.
-Don't distract the pup from
+Don't distract the pup from this

-still and quiet so as not to interrupt,
+so as not to interrupt, till almost finished, then

-chosen word in the same moderate
+say the chosen word in the same moderate

-tone (for example "potty") which will
+tone (for example "potty") which will always be

-always be the same.
-The goal is to
+the same.
+The goal is to have the puppy learn

-have the puppy learn to potty on
+to potty on command.

 Note: we would usually